papaemmelab/ipssm/README.md

 ## :four_leaf_clover: Other

 In addition to the R package, you may be interested in checking out our [Online Web Calculator](https://mds-risk-model.com/) with [Juan E Arango Ossa](https://github.com/juanesarango) as main developer.
-The github repo for the web calculator is [here](https://github.com/papaemmelab/mds-calculator).

 ## :question: Question